hg32j/Excercise-Nutrition-Planner/README.md

 Excercise/Nutrition Planner

 ## Summary
 I want to make a system that will plan out and give advice on specific workout plans, diet, and food preparation.
-I want it to have integrations with Cronometer, the USDA Food Database, Foodstruct.com, and more.
+I want it to have integrations with Cronometer, the USDA Food Database, Foodstruct.com, AppleWatch Fitness, and more.
+I do not know if all of this is actually feasible.
+I have a vision of a better fitness application than those that I have used.

 ## Background